sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     <!-- border -->![Run](6.png)

     In there, you will see all the running, erroneous and suspended process instances.
 Use the filter bar to get a more customized view of the process instances based on different statutes like running, completed, suspended, terminated etc.

 2. Choose your process instance that was just triggered above.

     > Explore different process monitoring options.
 Observe the process instance information, process context which is the actual process data flowing across different activities in the process and the execution logs where you can see entire trace of how the process has been progressing with some basic runtime information of each activity.

+    Since the Order Amount is greater 100000 , the process would trigger approval workflow .

     <!-- border -->![Run](6.1.png)